 Applying to the MA in Global Thought

-The MA in Global Thought welcomes applicants with a background in the social sciences and humanities and an interest in the study of global issues in an interdisciplinary setting.
-Given the thematic and disciplinary range of the program, applicants from a range of professional backgrounds and undergraduate experiences apply every year.
+Global Thought welcomes applicants who have performed well in any academic discipline, and who demonstrate an interest in the study of global issues in an interdisciplinary setting.
+Given the thematic and disciplinary breadth of the program, applicants from a range of professional backgrounds and undergraduate experiences apply every year.
 There is no single ideal applicant or profile; our program assembles a diverse cohort from a variety of nationalities, expertise, age, career goals, and research interests.
 Applicants should demonstrate an interest in global issues through professional, international, research, or other experience.

 Applying • Deadlines

 Application to the MA in Global Thought is conducted by the Graduate School of Arts and Sciences (GSAS).
-Please reference the chart below for application deadlines for admission to the 2018-2019 MA in Global Thought Program.
+Please reference the chart below for upcoming application deadlines for admission to the MA in Global Thought Program.
 The application portal opens each year in the fall: